Adamskoullos/Firebase-Reference-Guide/README.md

 `npm install firebase`

-The firebase package is installed within the node_modules folder and gives us access to import any of te firebase services
+The firebase package is installed within the node_modules folder and gives us access to import any of the firebase services

 ## Configuration Object